Skip to main content

 One of the most important features of the Aquarius's device modelling capabilities is the ability to define the geometry of a device's regions using the Rectangle, Rounded Rectangle, Polygon and Import from CSV drawing functions.
 After the outline geometry of a device has been drawn, the regions properties can be defined and material properties assigned to them.

-1. From the Menu, select Define -> Region and select the type of geometry you would like to define (Rectangle, Polygon etc.).
+1. From the Menu, select Define -> Region and select the type of geometry you would like to define (Rectangle, Rounded Rectangle or Polygon).

 1. Use your cursor and mouse buttons to define the region shape.
 Or if importing geometry from a .csv file, select the file you want to use.